 Please note that the absorbance is sometimes defined as the base 10 logarithm and sometimes as the natural (base e) logarithm.
-In Waves, you can choose in the Options window from the File menu which logarithm to use.
+In Waves, you can choose which logarithm to use.

 Measurement

 In order to measure absorption, reflection or transmission you need to take a reference spectrum of the light source first.
 If your measurement setup is not in complete darkness, it is also generally recommended to take a background spectrum before the measurement.